 “That was staggering and it’s something we don’t see in New Zealand; that opulence to do with religion,” Meharry says.
 “You associate that type of stuff with Italy but that Russian experience was amazing.”

-This year they’ve targeted the Weta Workshop Costume and Film Section, all about the baroque and rococo period, and made a garment that they say is a social comment on New Zealand’s new dominant religion: American pop culture and the mass media machine.
+Last year, they targeted the Weta Workshop Costume and Film Section, all about the baroque and rococo period, and made a garment that they say is a social comment on New Zealand’s new dominant religion: American pop culture and the mass media machine.

 “New Zealand seems to be heavily influenced by what’s happening in the US; we’re fascinated by this machine that feeds youth and dictates a lot of what happens in everyone’s lives,” English says.

 “I’ve always been quite focused on concepts of consumerism,” Meharry says.
 “We are living in an era where we are surrounded by media and influences which aren’t tangible, and it does have that strange correlation with the phenomenon of religion; something that is not necessarily tangible but is all-present.